NCAR/MPAS-Workflow/README.md

 These scripts are used as-is without sed substitution.
 They are copied to the experiment workflow directory by `SetupWorkflow.csh`.

-`GenerateColdStartIC.csh`: generates cold-start IC files from GFS analyses
+`ExternalAnalysisToMPAS.csh`: generates cold-start IC files from GFS analyses

 `GenerateABEInflation.csh`: generates Adaptive Background Error Inflation (ABEI) factors based on all-sky IR brightness temperature `H(x_mean)` and `H_clear(x_mean)` from GOES-16 ABI and Himawari-8